google/trillian-examples/serverless/deploy/github/witness_pr/README.md

 # witness_pr

-`witness_pr` is a GitHub Action for handling incoming PRs from _witnesses_ containing a co-signed log checkpoint which the witness has verified is consistent with earlier log checkpoints it has seen.
+`witness_pr` is a GitHub Action for validating incoming PRs from _witnesses_ containing a co-signed log checkpoint which the witness has verified is consistent with earlier log checkpoints it has seen.